Skip to main content

 Clock responsiveness

-Animal parabiosis shows epigenetic age changes.
-Human plasma exchange pilot studies exist.
-Direct biological age clock data in humans is very limited.
+Animal parabiosis experiments show epigenetic age changes in the older partner.
+Human plasma exchange pilot studies exist but are very small.
+Direct biological age clock data in humans is extremely limited.

 Not available as a validated therapy.
-Plasma exchange is a medical procedure.
-Young plasma transfusion (Ambrosia-style) was warned against by FDA.
-Active research area with no consumer-ready product.
+Plasma exchange is a medical procedure with its own risks.
+The FDA has warned against unproven young plasma treatments (like those previously marketed by Ambrosia).
+This is an active research area with no consumer-ready product.

 What we don't know

-Which specific factors drive rejuvenation.
-Whether plasma exchange or specific factors are more effective.
+Which specific molecules drive the rejuvenation effect.
+Whether plasma exchange or isolated factors would be more effective.
 Safety of repeated plasma manipulation.
-Human clock response data.
+Whether any of this works in humans the way it works in mice.

 Key findings

-• Parabiosis experiments: tissue rejuvenation in old mice
+• Parabiosis experiments show tissue rejuvenation in old mice

 • FDA has warned against unproven young plasma treatments